 South Carolina | SC Picture Project | Lexington County Photos | John Fox House

 The John Fox House in Lexington was built around 1832 by Jesse Bates.
-Interestingly, it was this year when the Lutheran Theological Southern Seminary moved to Lexington from its first home in Pomaria.
+Two years later the Lutheran Theological Southern Seminary moved to Lexington from its first home in Pomaria.
 Classes met in the courthouse, and seminarians boarded in this ten-room home while studying to become Lutheran priests.

 In 1943 the home was purchased by John Fox, an active man in the community who served as everything from justice of the peace to sheriff to state senator.
 It remained in the Fox family until 1969, when it was acquired by the Lexington County Museum.
 Today it is part of the museum’s exhibit of 36 historic structures in the heart of Lexington.

 The home was built in the I-house structure, meaning that it is a full two stories tall and one room deep with a central hallway.
 I-houses, named for their popularity among states beginning with an ‘I’ such as Illinois, Indiana, and Iowa, were popular in the early nineteenth century in the rural midwest and the south.
 Today the John Fox House is a museum.

 The John Fox House is listed in the National Register: